wasp-lang/wasp/web/docs/tutorial/05-queries.md

 }
 ```

-Wasp automatically generates the types `GetTasks` and `Task` based the contents of `main.wasp`:
+Wasp automatically generates the types `GetTasks` and `Task` based on the contents of `main.wasp`:

 - `Task` is a type corresponding to the `Task` entity we've defined in `main.wasp`.
-- `GetTasks` is a generic type Wasp automatically generated based the `getTasks` Query we've defined in `main.wasp`.
+- `GetTasks` is a generic type Wasp automatically generated based on the `getTasks` Query we've defined in `main.wasp`.

 You can use these types to specify the Query's input and output types.
 This Query doesn't expect any arguments (its input type is `void`), but it does return an array of tasks (its output type is `Task[]`).